aruntk/polymer-apollo/README.md

 },
 ```

-Don't forget to initialize your property in your vue component:
+Don't forget to initialize your property in your polymer component:

 ```javascript
 //my-element.js